prechelt/pomalevi/README.md

   x=0,y=0 is the upper left corner.
 - Unlike for basic use, this time the `v1.mp4` file is not helpful, because it knows nothing about the stops.
-  Instead, you need to use `outputdir/v.html`, which calls the pomalevi player and feeds it the proper list of stop times.
+  Instead, you need to use `mydir/myslides/index.html`, which calls the **pomalevi player** and feeds it the proper list of stop times.
+- Like most pomalevi options, `--stop-at` has **friendly defaults**:
+  - `--stop-at ll:stoplogo.png` will be assumed by default, but if `stoplogo.png` is not found, no stoplogo search will be performed.
+  - The stoplogo will be searched for in several places:
+    - `./stoplogo.png`, in the local directory
+    - `mydir/stoplogo.png`, in the input file directory
+    - `mydir/../stoplogo.png`, in the parent of the input file directory
+    - `mydir/toc/stoplogo.png`, in the `toc` subdirectory of the input file directory (see the description of `--toc` below).

 ### Splitting into parts: `--split-at`

+The output of pomalevi appears a bit silly unless you let pomalevi split your video into several parts.

-- Splitting works much the same as stopping (described above):
+- Splitting works **much the same as stopping** (described above):
   Decide on a logo (of course not the same as for stopping),
   insert it in your presentation (say, in the lower right),
   make a screenshot of it in the original size,
   store it as `splitlogo.png` or so,
   call pomalevi with it:
-  `pomalevi.py --split-at lr:splitlogo.png input.wmv outputdir`
+  `pomalevi.py --split-at ll:splitlogo.png input.wmv outputdir`
 - Splitting creates a separate video file for each part, called `v1.mp4`, `v2.mp4`, etc.
-- `outputdir/v.html` provides navigation between those videos.
+- `mydir/myslides/index.html` provides navigation between those videos.
+- The same **friendly defaults** apply as for `--stop-at`.

 ### Navigation with content description: `--toc`

-All you get so far for navigation in the HTML file are large numbers "1", "2" etc. that are hyperlinks which load the respective part of the video.
+All you get so far for navigation in the HTML file are generic section titles "part 1", "part 2", etc. that are hyperlinks which load the respective part of the video.
 You can get a text to the right of each number that describes the content of that video part and also get a meaningful title for the HTML page by using the `--toc filename` option (table of contents):

-The file given must be a UTF-8-encoded plain-text file with a paragraph structure.
+The file given must be a UTF-8-encoded plain-text file with a paragraph structure (as for instance MS Windows' `notepad` editor can produce them).
 Paragraphs are separated simply by an empty line.

-The first paragraph (paragraph 0) provides the title.
+The first paragraph (paragraph 0) provides the title of the `index.html` page.
 Subsequent paragraphs 1..N provide the content description for video parts 1..N.